What are they?

 Trunks can be shipped to you free of charge!

 Trunks shipped back are at the borrower's expense.
+This is in addition to the $25 service fee.
 We keep on top of shipping rates with the best-priced vendors, so ask for our input when you make your reservation or when you're returning your trunk.
 Current rates are around $20-30.

 - The Archaeology of the Fur Trade